-Education is a big deal in the Portland area, and as a result the region boasts a highly educated workforce.
-According to recent U.S. Census data, about 44 percent of Portland residents over the age of 25 have at least a bachelor’s degree, outpacing the national average of 28 percent, while more than 90 percent of residents are high school graduates.
-These numbers are due in large part to the region’s strong educational opportunities at every level, from early childhood and K-12 options to the numerous high-quality postsecondary institutions that call Oregon and Southwest Washington home.
+Education in Portland Oregon is a big deal.
+As a result the region boasts a highly educated workforce.
+According to recent U.S. Census data 44 percent of Portland residents over the age of 25 have a bachelor’s degree.
+Outpacing the national average of 28 percent, while more than 90 percent of residents are high school graduates.
+These numbers are due in large part to the region’s strong educational opportunities.

 Preparing for Postsecondary Pursuits